Prior Era: Texas in Reconstruction Era

 1892

-The Populist Party: The "People's Party" gains massive support among struggling Texas farmers.
-They challenge the Democratic establishment, demanding government ownership of railroads and better credit for farmers.
+The Populist Party Rise: The "People's Party" gains support among struggling Anglo-Texan farmers and some Black Texans, challenging the Democratic establishment and demanding government ownership of essential infrastructure.

 1893

-Economic Panic: A national financial panic hits Texas hard.
-Cotton prices plummet, and many farmers fall into a cycle of debt and "tenant farming" (sharecropping).
+Economic Panic: A national financial panic hits.
+Cotton prices plummet, and many Anglo-Texan farmers fall into a cycle of debt and tenant farming, increasing social tensions across the rural parts of the state.

 1894